 At full effect – that is, once consumption changes have worked their way through to health outcomes - a £0.50 MUP is expected to lead to a sevenfold larger reduction in consumption and a three times larger reduction in hospital admissions for men compared to women.

 In response to all policies and across all drinker groups, women’s spending would increase more than men’s.
 For example, in response to the two MUP policies, male heavy drinkers in deprived areas are estimated to modestly reduce how much they spend on alcohol whilst substantially cutting down their consumption ; however, female heavy drinkers in deprived areas are estimated to cut down less but instead spend a lot more on alcohol.

 Reductions in hospital admissions are estimated to be substantially larger among men than women, reflecting the greater consumption reductions.
 For women, only a MUP of £.70 is estimated to produce large reductions in admissions, but even for women who drink heavily the effect on harm is much smaller than for men.

-Petra Meier said: “We know that on average, men drink and spend about twice as much on alcohol than women, and have just over twice the rates of hospital admissions.
+Petra Meier, lead author of the study and Professor of Public Health at the University of Glasgow, said: “We know that on average, men drink and spend about twice as much on alcohol than women, and have just over twice the rates of hospital admissions.
 Although men and women face similar risks from drinking at moderate levels, women actually face substantially greater risk of health harm when drinking heavily.
 Before our study we had no evidence on whether some of the most discussed policy options, alcohol duty and minimum pricing policies, work differently for men and women.